BreanneP/schedule/README.md

 1. Make a ```pictures``` directory and move the pictures you want sent on a daily basis in this directory
 2. Rename them to start at ```1.jpg```, then ```2.jpg```, and so one
     * Important note: Make sure they are named ```.jpg``` not ```.JPG```
+3. Note: the pictures.csv file contains the dates each picture will be sent.
+For instance, if it's August 17 and I am sending a reminder for August 18, picture ```2.jpg``` will be sent on August 17
-3. You are good to move on to the next steps below
+4. You are good to move on to the next steps below

 ## Set Up Automation